MrDOS/deluge-split/README.rst

 .. code-block:: shell

     $ git clone https://github.com/MrDOS/deluge-split
+    $ pip install bencode.py
     $ cd deluge-split
     $ # Define what new instance states should be created.
     $ cp instances-example.json instances.json && $EDITOR instances.json
-    $ python split.py /path/to/input/deluge/state/torrents.state instances.json
+    $ python split.py \
+             /path/to/input/deluge/state/torrents.state \
+             /path/to/input/deluge/state/torrents.fastresume \
+             instances.json

 For each instance defined
 in ``instances.json``,
-an ``ids`` file will be created containing the IDs of the torrents in the instance, and a ``state`` file will be created reflecting the state of those torrents.
+an ``ids`` file will be created containing the IDs of the torrents in the instance, a ``state`` file will be created reflecting the state of those torrents, and a ``fastresume`` file will be created reflecting historic seeding activity for those torrents.

 .. _pickle: https://docs.python.org/2/library/pickle.html